microsoft/code-with-engineering-playbook/engineering-feedback/feedback-guidance.md

 ## Notes

 Include items like architecture diagrams, screen shots, logs, traces etc which can help with understanding your notes and the feedback item.
+Also include details about the scenario customer/partner verbatim as much as possible in the main content.

-### What didn't work?
+### What didn't work

 Describe what didn't work or what feature gap you identified.

-### What was your expectation or the desired outcome?
+### What was your expectation or the desired outcome

 Describe what you expected to happen.
 What was the outcome that was expected?